Magnolia Vale

 Magnolia Vale was built in the old, original part of Natchez called “Natchez Under-the-Hill.”
 This mansion is surrounded by a beautiful garden.

-Andrew Brown (1789-1871), Scottish natives, arrived in Natchez in the late 1820s.
+Andrew Brown (1789-1871), Scottish native, arrived in Natchez in the late 1820s.
 He found work at a sawmill which was on the Magnolia Vale property.
-Purchasing the sawmill a short time later, he expanded the business as a lumber businessman and had one of the largest businesses in the Old Southwest - Andrew Brown & Son.
+Purchasing the sawmill in 1828, he expanded the business as a lumber businessman and had one of the largest businesses in the Old Southwest - Andrew Brown & Son.
 He then bought the entire property and built a home on the northern end.
 Brown became a director of the Mississippi Rail Road Co. in 1837 which was head by his business partner Stephen Duncan and owned the steamboat the Hail Columbia.
+Brown designed and made formal gardens that became known as Brown's Gardens.

 A tornado in 1840 damaged his home, and he rebuilt the home as a 2-story frame home Greek Revival style and double tire gallery.
 Brown was married three times: Elizabeth Key Brown (1800-1853)(m.1817): Charlotte Stewart White Brown (1800-1837)(m.1827); and Louisa C. Woodward Brown (1804-1869)9m.1854).
 He was a flower lover and created a garden which became nationally famous.
 By 1860, Brown family was one of the wealthiest in Natchez.